JonasZehn/YAPS/README.md

 # YAPS - Yet another particle splatter

 This is a particle splatter intended for the rendering of smoke.
+The implementation is pretty ad-hoc and definetly could be improved a lot in its current form for general use.

 The input is a list of velocity grid files specifically .uni files, which can be generated using e. g. [mantaflow](http://mantaflow.com/).
 Particles are then traced through these velocity fields and rendered.
 The particles are illuminated by rendering the particles from the camera in sorted order to allow for a simple model based on transparency.